Nevviin/SearchRank/README.md

 Navigate to search-rank-ui  and open in VSCODE or editor of your  choice

-npm install to install all req'd dependencies
+npm install to install all required dependencies

 npm start to start the local server